-- (a) the Office of the Auditor-General:
+- (a) the Office of the Auditor-General;

 - (b) the Office of the Ombudsman;

 - (c) the Leadership Code Commission established by section 5 of the Leadership Code (Further Provisions) Act 1999;

 - (d) the Police Force;

 - (e) the Office of the Commissioner of Inland Revenue appointed under section 106 of the Income Tax Act (Cap.
-123); - (f) the Financial Intelligence Unit of the Central Bank of Solomon Islands; - (g) the Customs and Excise Division of the Ministry of Finance and Treasury; - (h) the Solomon Islands Independent Commission Against Corruption established by section 6 of the Anti-Corruption Act 2016.
+123); - (f) the Financial Intelligence Unit of the Central Bank of Solomon Islands; - (g) the Customs and Excise Division of the Ministry of Finance and Treasury; - (h) the Solomon Islands Independent Commission Against Corruption established by section 7 of the Anti-Corruption Act 2017: - (i) the Internal Audit Office established under section 19 of the Public Financial Management Act 2013.